karmaniverous/stan/.stan/system/stan.system.md

 - Every created, updated, or deleted file MUST be accompanied by a valid, plain unified diff patch in this chat.
 No exceptions.
 - Patches must target the exact files you show as full listings; patch coverage must match one‑for‑one with the set of changed files.
 - Never emit base64; always provide plain unified diffs.
+- Do not combine changes for multiple files in a single unified diff payload.
+Emit a separate Patch block per file (see Response Format).

 # CRITICAL: Layout